auto-gen-games/agg/README.md

-# Game auto-generation utilities
+# Islands generator

-Currently just generating islands for a map (in Java).
+Generate a map of islands (in Java).